shrddr/osmml/readme.md

 ## Expanded tiles

-### Damn it works.. oh wait
+### Yay it works.. oh wait

 The best thing about satellite imagery is that it's huge and can be scrolled in every direction almost infinitely.
 If you need more information about a location you can always look at adjacent tiles.
 This method just fetches a larger square of 356 pixels around every known streetlamp.
 These will get randomly cropped later in training process.
 Negative examples are expanded to 356px too, just for consistency.

-Turns out, these runs had no crop at all - see below.
-This however shows the performance with virtually no augmentation.
+But here's the thing.
+When I looked closer, all these runs had input data _resized_, not _cropped_ to 256px, which means no augmentation.

 ```
 # just resizes 356->256px with no crop!